L3viathan/inwx-dyndns/README.md

 This is a stripped-down version of pklaus' python-inwx-xmlrpc.
 Nothing is added, there's just a lot removed and one of his examples renamed and slightly adapted (for use of IPv4).

-##Usage

-1. Log into your inwx.de control panel and add a new A record for a subdomain of your choice.
+## Usage

-2. Create a copy of the file `python-inwx-xmlrpc.cfg.example` called `python-inwx-xmlrpc.cfg`, and fill in your credentials, the subdomain and the domain.
+1. Create a copy of the file `python-inwx-xmlrpc.cfg.example` called `python-inwx-xmlrpc.cfg`, and fill in your credentials and the domain.
 You can leave everything else as-is.
-3. Create a cronjob that calls `python inwx-dyndns.py` every $unit\_of\_time.

-##Troubleshooting

-If you find this at a much later time than October 2013, the IPv4 lookup service might not exist anymore.
-Click [here](http://ip.42.pl/raw).
-Does this show your IP?

-If not, replace the value of `IPV4_DETECTION_API` in `inwx-dyndns.py` accordingly.

-##Licence
+2. Start `python3 inwx-dyndns.py` as a service and give it the location of your IP address as an environment variable as `IPv4_PATH`.

+## Licence

 I am forced to license this under the GPLv3.
 For details, see the file `COPYING`.